aternosorg/taskmaster/README.md

 ### Handling the result

-The `handleResult` function is called when the task returns a value.
+The `Task::handleResult()` function is called when the task returns a value.
 It can be used to handle the result of the task.
+You can override this function to implement your own result handler.
-It's not required to define this function.
+It is not required to define this function.

 The first parameter is the result of the task or `null` if the task did not return a value.
 The default implementation in the [`Task`](src/Task/Task.php) class just stores the result in